 Tickets and Opening Times

-The festival usually takes place during one weekend in mid-June from Friday to Sunday and is normally open from 10am – 7pm.
+The festival usually takes place during one weekend in mid-June from Friday to Sunday and is normally open most of the day.
 Visitors are advised, however, to check the festival’s website for the full details prior to their visit.

-Tickets are available to purchase at the entrance to the festival and are around £7 for an adult and free for children under 16 years who are accompanied by a paying adult.
+Tickets are available to purchase at the entrance to the festival for £8 or £12 for an adult (depending on which day you go) and free for children under 16 years who are accompanied by a paying adult.

 The three-day Cheltenham Food and Drink Festival has a number of enticements to tickle the taste buds of the festival visitors.
 A Chef Cookery Theatre is the star attraction, which hosts celebrity and award-winning chefs who give live on-stage cookery demonstrations.
 Previous demonstrators include the Hairy Bikers, Jay Rayner and Antonio Carluccio.
 The Cookery Theatre also gives local chefs an opportunity to showcase their food and enables visitors to learn more about produce that is local to Gloucestershire.